jverne/jverne.github.io/_posts/2016-04-08-maybe-harder-is-better.md

 The Internet of Things.
 It is all around you.
 It is there when you pay your taxes.
 It is there when you take out your neighbour's trash.
 It is made up of cloud-based web apps and Node.js powered interfaces.

 I have a few colleagues that are honest-to-goodness embedded systems developers, and they all without fail absolutely hate these newer embedded toolchains.
-Most embedded developers I've known over the years may have played with IDEs over the years, but eventually go back to plain old POSIX command line development. _Maybe_ they choose fancy text editor that can run Make or Bitbake for them, but that's about it.
+Most embedded developers I've known may have played with IDEs over the years, but eventually go back to plain old POSIX command line development. _Maybe_ they choose fancy text editor that can run Make or Bitbake for them, but that's about it.

 But for weekend warriors and hobbyists, setting up various toolchains for cross-compiling can be a real problem.
 To be fair, it's a problem that's often measured in hours as you sort out all the steps and read blog postings (yay for the internet, because in the old days you had to figure this stuff out seriously out-of-band), as long as you are reasonably good at hacking away on computers and figuring problems out in a step-wise manner.